ivarsaris/PoolDrillz-MS2/README.md

 ### Features left to implement

 There are some features that I could add with more time.
 One is another exercise filter, this one by skill level.
 Another feature would be some more interesting statistics.
+Lastly I would like to add pagination on the exercises page.
+If many exercises are added, the page will become very long.
+Pagination will display the exercises by a certain amount on the page.
+The user can click through the paginations.

 For other features I would like to implement, I would need a better understanding of the technology.
 Some features That I would like to add are the following: